MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/embedding-generation.md

 # Embedding generation

 Embedding generation is the process of generating a vector representation of a text prompt.
-This is useful for retrieving text from memory stores.
+This is useful for retrieving cached information from memory stores so that AI agents can use it to generate responses.

 > [!NOTE] As part of the enhancements coming to Semantic Kernel's memory connectors, we plan on making the embedding interface more generic to support additional embedding models.